cmaolin23/ACS/README.md

 ## Overview

 This repository presents a comprehensive framework for studying adversarial attacks against learning-based community search models in networks.
 Community search is a fundamental problem in graph analysis, aiming to identify densely connected subgraphs (communities) centered at query nodes.
 This project systematically investigates the vulnerability of state-of-the-art Graph Neural Network (GNN)-based community detection methods to evasion attacks and proposes robust countermeasures.

-## Key Contributions

-- **Comprehensive Vulnerability Analysis**: Systematic evaluation of adversarial attacks against multiple learning-based community search architectures
+The framework enables systematic evaluation of adversarial robustness in community search.
-- **Unified Attack Framework**: Implementation of the EVA (Evasion Attack) framework with reinforcement learning-based edge perturbation strategies
-- **Multi-Dataset Evaluation**: Support for 8+ real-world social network and citation network datasets
-- **Comparative Benchmarking**: Extensive experimental comparison across multiple baseline models and attack scenarios

 ## Supported Models